BennerLab/pipelines/chip-seq.scif/README.md

 * **Singularity:** Includes the build recipe for the main Singularity container.
 Can more or less be copied over for implementation of other genomics pipelines.
 * **Snakefile:** Defines the rules and steps of the workflow.
 Used by Snakemake.
 * **config.yaml:** A placeholder config file that is used by Snakemake to define various parameters.
 Can be used to allow for custom output file names as well as customizing tool parameters.
+* **project.scif:** This file installs all the applications/tools required using the same scientific filesystem recipe.

 ## Building Singularity Container

-Singularity requires sudo access for building, this it is suggested to build the container on your laptop/personal computer and then scp the finished container onto your cluster.
+Singularity requires sudo access for building, thus it is suggested to build the container on your laptop/personal computer and then scp the finished container onto your cluster.

 ```
 sudo singularity build chip-seq-pipeline.simg Singularity